colouring-cities/colouring-cities.github.io/index.markdown

 ![CCRP Global Map](assets/images/ccmap.png)

-The Colouring Cities Research Programme's international academic partners are as follows- live platform links are included where platforms have launched.
+International academic partners are listed below with Colouring Cities platform links also included where these platforms have gone live.

 - COLOURING AUSTRALIA: [Colouring Sydney, Melbourne, Brisbane, Adelaide and Perth](https://www.colouringaustralia.org).
 The Cities Future Research Centre at the University of New South Wales.Colouring Australia: